slerman12/UnifiedRL/README.md

 We use our new Creator framework to unify RL discrete and continuous action spaces, as elaborated in our [paper](https://arxiv.com).

-Then experience replays are serviceable as datasets for offline RL.
+Then simply experience replays can serve as datasets for offline RL.

 # :mortar_board: Pedagogy and Research